rrrene/inch/README.md

 ### inch list

-Inch can list all objects in your codebase with their grades.
+Lists all objects in your codebase with their grades.

     $ inch list